American Samurai: Home media and alternate versions

-The DVD is available in Region 1.
-However, it is based on the edited R-rated cut.
+The DVD is available in Region 1, based on the edited R-rated cut.
 This version has subtitles added to the days of the tournament (i.e. "Day 2", "Day 3", etc.) Additionally, many scenes of violence or injury are zoomed in on, poorly cropped, or deleted altogether to avoid explicit details.
 The unrated cut has different dialogue in some scenes, no subtitles, and all of the violence is onscreen and considerably more graphic.
 This version is not available in the United States but can be found in other regions.
 There is an uncut Belgian bootleg DVD and the British version has approximately one second of footage cut.

+Reception

+The film was described as a ”brainless action movie”, whose uncut version is somewhat more enjoyable.
+It was also compared unfavorably to Die Hard.